ferya2/Web2_Kelompok1_UAS/README.md

  - Fitur Voting (done)

 # Project Structure
 This project follows the MVC architecture:
-    - **Model**: Contains the data structure for city and weather information.
+    - **Model**: Manages data and business rules.
-    - **View**: Contains the UI components of the app.
+    - **View**: Handles the presentation of data to users.
     - **Controller**: Processes input, connects the model with the view, and manages the application flow.

 ---